- Time of negotiation

 - Local salary negotiations - general information

-Akademikerne's agreement applies to all employees who were members of Akademikerne, NITO or the Norwegian Pharmaceutical Association on May 1, 2016.
+Akademikerne's agreement applies to all employees who were members of Akademikerne, NITO or the Norwegian Pharmaceutical Association.

 Everyone else - including non-union employees - fall under the LO-YS-Unio agreement.